zhangwei03020915/abp/docs/en/Community-Articles/2025-01-03-ABP-Background-Workers-vs-Jobs/background-jobs-vs-background-workers.md

 ---

-Recently, I came across [this support ticket](https://abp.io/support/questions/5931/Background-Jobs-vs-Background-Workers-when-to-use-which) on the ABP support website.
+I posted this article because recently, I came across [this support ticket](https://abp.io/support/questions/5931/Background-Jobs-vs-Background-Workers-when-to-use-which) on the ABP support website.
 I thought these terms could be confusing for devs.
 He has two tasks and is asking whether he needs to use Background Worker or Background Job.

 * The first one is `FileRecievedActivity.` He says it's running 2 times a day.
 So, it's a recurring activity that needs to run in the background.
 So `FileRecievedActivity` is a "Background Worker".
 * The second one is `ProcessQueueFiles`.
 It sounds like a polling task.
 It runs whenever a new file comes to the directory.
 So, it's also a recurring task that needs to be scheduled every 1 minute.
 Hence the `ProcessQueueFiles` is also "Backgrounder Worker."